-Atrial Fibrillation Surgery in Los Angeles CA
+Atrial Fibrillation Specialist in Los Angeles CA

 When your heart beats irregularly due to atrial fibrillation (AFib), protect your health with help from the arrhythmia experts at The Bethencourt Group.
 You’ll find personalized care to manage your symptoms and reduce your risk of serious complications, including stroke.